A PROUD HERITAGE.

 FEATURED LISTINGS

 Originally founded as L.B.
-Goodale in 1866, the company underwent three ownership changes with new partners added in the first two decades of the twentieth century.
-In 1925, sixteen-year-old Harry Helmsley graduated from Evander Childs High School in the Bronx and joined Helmsley Spear (then known as Dwight, Voorhis & Perry).
-Helmsley was soon elevated from a mail room clerk to the role of rent collector in the Hell's Kitchen district of Manhattan for the real estate brokerage firm, which specialized in leasing and managing buildings in low-rent neighborhoods.
-Around the time of the Great Depression, Helmsley began managing prime foreclosed properties on behalf of various banks, convincing them that the investments were sound.
-The firm benefited enormously from Helmsley's talents and by 1938 he rose to become a partner, with the firm being renamed Dwight, Voorhis & Helmsley.
+Goodale in 1866, the company underwent three ownership changes, with new partners added during the first two decades within the twentieth century.
+In 1925, at the age of sixteen, Harry Helmsley graduated from Evander Childs High School in the Bronx and joined Helmsley Spear, then known as Dwight, Voorhis & Perry.
+He quickly advanced from a mailroom clerk to a rent collector in Manhattan’s Hell’s Kitchen district for the firm, which specialized in leasing and managing buildings in low-rent neighborhoods.
+Around the time of the Great Depression, Helmsley began managing prime foreclosed properties on behalf of various banks, persuading them that these investments were sound.
+The firm benefited enormously from Helmsley’s talents, and by 1938, he had risen to the rank of partner, prompting the firm to be renamed Dwight, Voorhis & Helmsley.

 This funding enabled the firm to engage in an active period of expansion, purchasing both individual buildings as well as entire portfolios.
 In 1955, following the departure of Dwight and Voorhis (the two former partners in the firm), Mr. Helmsley acquired business competitor Spear & Company, and renamed the firm to Helmsley Spear.
 Helmsley later acquired Charles F. Noyes Company, expanding the firm's portfolio in Lower Manhattan under a new and separate company called Helmsley Noyes.
 His purchase of Brown Harris Stevens in 1961 added rental and cooperative apartment sales and management to the firm’s scope of services.
 When coupled with nearly nine million square feet of office space and more than 5,000 apartments, Helmsley Spear grew to become one of the largest real estate management companies in the country.